demisto/content/Packs/Safewalk/Integrations/SafewalkManagement/SafewalkManagement_description.md

 To create an API token, follow these steps:

-- Login in to your Safewalk server usign a SSH client.
+- Log in to your Safewalk server using an SSH client.

 - Locate your safewalk-server installation directory and execute (replacing --username with the desired username):